bakuncwa/MoviesAdmin/README.md

 ## Project Description

 MoviesAdmin is an ASP.NET Core MVC web application for managing and reviewing movies, modeled after a Rotten Tomatoes-style review platform.
-The application will allow users to browse movies, submit reviews and ratings, and manage movie/genre data through an administrative interface.
+The Admin RBAC viewpoint of the application will allow users to browse movies abd manage movie/genre data through an administrative interface.
+This is an atomic endpoint for Administrator access, and is part of the larger Movie Reviews solution, which includes browsing and submission of ratings/feedbacks/reviews.

 ## Technology Stack